Community Partner Guide

 • Offer the teacher candidate feedback – where did they excel?
 Where is there room for growth?

 • Complete the online CFE Community Partner Feedback Form.
 Community partners will receive a link to this form via email.
-Please do this before the end of the third week.

 • Reflect on the experience and draw out the learning.
 Ask the teacher candidate(s): How did you apply your classroom learning during this field experience?
 Did you achieve your learning objectives?
 What was reinforced for you?
 What surprised you?
 What skills or tools might you bring with you to the classroom?